The Ultimate JQL Cheat Sheet: How To Get Started, from an Expert

 My name is Patrick Shanley, I’m the Head of Engineering here at Visor.
 When our Product Management team has brilliant ideas for our app, I create the best plan of attack for bringing those ideas to life.
 Unsurprisingly, I spend a lot of time in Jira, and I use a lot of JQL.

-A lot of people out there struggle with figuring out when and how to use JQL – even when they’re frequent Jira users.
+Because so many of our users rely on JQL, I encounter a lot of people out there who struggle how to use JQL – even when they’re frequent Jira users.
 Hopefully this guide will help demystify some of that and make JQL feel more accessible for everyone.

 What is JQL?